 Academically dismissed students may apply for readmission to the College for any term.
-Application for readmission must be received at least ten days prior to the first day of the term.
+Application for readmission must be received at least ten business days prior to the first day of the term.

-- 7.7.1 Students who were previously dismissed for pursuit of program requirements and have a 2.0 cumulative G.P.A. will be readmitted once the appropriate readmission form is completed and returned.
-This must be done prior to the beginning of the semester. - 7.7.2 Readmission must be approved by the Vice President for Academic Affairs.
-This approval is based on the decision of an ad hoc committee appointed by the Vice President for Academic Affairs.
+- 7.7.1 Students who were previously dismissed for pursuit of program requirements and have a 2.0 cumulative GPA will be readmitted once the appropriate readmission form is completed and returned.
+This must be done prior to the beginning of the semester. - 7.7.2 Readmission must be approved by the Readmission Committee appointed by the Vice President for Academic Affairs.

 Membership is confidential.
 The committee is responsible for: (1) reviewing each applicant's academic progress and (2) evaluating each applicant's potential for successful continuation and program completion, and (3) deciding to grant or deny the student's readmission.
 The committee may also determine conditions to serve as a guide for successful continuation as well as a basis for future readmission decisions.
 The Registrar will notify the student of the committee's decision, including any restrictions. - 7.7.3 Readmitted students will be subject to the program requirements in effect at the time they are reinstated as matriculated students, or will be determined by the Division Dean as specified in Section 4.2. - 7.7.4 If a student is not readmitted, a written appeal may be submitted to the Vice President for Academic Affairs not later than ten days after the decision has been made.
 The Vice President for Academic Affairs will review the readmission application, documentation, any other pertinent information, and will then render a decision.
 The decision of the Vice President for Academic Affairs will be final.

-8.0 Graduation Requirements
+8.0 GRADUATION REQUIREMENTS